 One could say that the first wave of rock and roll that didn’t spend too much time worrying about being derivative was the Heavy Metal era of 80’s hair metal bands.
 One could also say that they didn’t have to search too deep, at that time, because the field still yielded such a bountiful harvest.
 All they had to do was provide a decent derivative of a theme some 70’s bands derived from some 60’s band that were derivatives of 50’s bands, and so on and so forth.
-There was still something so unique at the heart of what they were doing, in that space in time, that they could develop what amounted to a subtle variation of a theme and still be considered somewhat unique.
+There was still something so unique at the heart of what they were doing, in that space in time, that they could develop what amounted to a subtle variation of a theme and still be unique.

 At some point in this chain of variations and strains, the wellspring dried up for 80’s hair metal bands, and they became a mockery of former artists, until rock and roll was in dire need a new template.
-At this point, right here, there were many that proclaimed the death of rock and roll.
-They claimed that rock and roll was now more about hairspray, eye-liner, and MTV than actual music.
+At this point, right here, many proclaimed the death of rock and roll.
+They claimed that rock and roll was now more about hairspray, eyeliner, and MTV than actual music.
 Into that void, stepped Guns N’ Roses, Faith No More, The Red Hot Chili Peppers, and others.
 They provided unique variations at the tail end of the 80’s and early 90’s.
 At various points in the timeline, a variation always stepped up to keep the beast alive, but hindsight informs us that rock and roll was, indeed, on life support at this time.
 Hindsight also informs us, that when the 90’s Seattle bands, and The Smashing Pumpkins, stepped to the fore, their derived variation on the theme was, in essence, a reset of the template that had been lost somewhere in the late 80’s, as they brought rock back to the early Kiss, Black Sabbath, Led Zeppelin, and Aerosmith records of the 70’s.

 Talk to just about any young person in America today, and they may list off some modern artists and groups that they listen to, but most of those that could be considered rock connoisseurs will provide “classic rock” band as one of their favorite genres.
 When someone my age hears the term classic rock, they’re more prone to think of one of the 70’s bands mentioned earlier, but these young people are referring to bands that were brand new to me somewhere around yesterday, yesterday being twenty years ago.

-I know I run the risk of being dismissed as an old fogie when I declare rock dead, or something along the lines of “Today’s music ain’t got the same soul”, but there is something that is missing.
-There is something that is gone.
+I know I run the risk of being dismissed as an old fogy when I declare rock dead, or something along the lines of “Today’s music ain’t got the same soul”, but there is something that is missing.
 In fairness to modern artists, and in full recognition of my old codger perspective, I have to ask how the “next big thing” will pop out, right now, in 2016, and offer the world a perspective on rock that no one has ever considered before?
 Such a statement does undercut the creative brilliance that young minds have to offer, but to those of us that have listened to everyone from top of the line artists to some of the more obscure artists in recording history, it seems to me that every genre, subgenre, experimentation, and variation has been covered to this point.

-Gene Simmons asked where the next Dark Side of the Moon is going to come from, I ask where the next Melon Collie and the Infinite Sadness is, and it may be a redundant question that led those of another era to ask what artist is the modern day equivalent to The Carter Family?
-I never thought I’d be this guy, but most of the modern rock music sounds uninformed to me and lacking in the foundation that previous generations had.
+Gene Simmons asked where the next Dark Side of the Moon is going to come from, I ask where the next Melon Collie and the Infinite Sadness is, and it may be a question that led those of another era to ask what artist is the modern day equivalent to The Carter Family?
+I never thought I’d be this guy, but most of the modern rock music sounds uninformed and lacking in the foundation that previous generations had.
 I know this is largely incorrect, but when I listen to the rock bands of the current era, I don’t hear that long, varied search for influence.
 I don’t hear artists hearkening back the rich and varied tradition old blues singers, folk musicians, and country artists learned from their family and friends in gospel songs at church, at campfires, and at night before going to bed.
 I don’t hear an informed artistic persona.
 Their music lacks some of the organic funk R&B musicians brought to the fold, and the intricate instrumentation that the 50’s and 60’s jazz musicians left for their successors to mine.

-Some consider this entire argument moot, however, and they say that the nature of music, and art in general, suggests that there will always be an innovative, up and coming star to develop variations and derivatives of former artists if there is money in it.
+Some consider this entire argument moot, however, and they say that the nature of music and art in general, suggests that there will always be an innovative, up and coming star to develop variations and derivatives of former artists if there is money in it.
 Naysayers would echo their favorite artists and say it’s not about the money, and true art never should be.
 While that may be true, it is also true that when the money is removed, as the Gene Simmons quote below states, there may not be people in the upper reaches of the chain that are willing to develop that talent, when the whole model is thrown into chaos, and the structure of it is destroyed.